Kumudendu Muni: Siribhoovalaya

 Kumudendu Muni's most well-known work is the Siribhoovalaya, a unique text composed entirely in Kannada numerals (1–64) rather than letters.
 It reportedly contains around 600,000 verses, arranged in mathematical grids known as Chakras, typically measuring 27×27 cells.
-The work does not use any traditional alphabet, instead, it employs numerical codes that are deciphered using using specific keys to reveal verses in multiple scripts and languages.
+The work does not use any traditional alphabet, instead, it employs numerical codes that are deciphered using specific keys to reveal verses in multiple scripts and languages.

 Structure and encoding

-The Siribhoovalaya employs a system of cipher patterns (bandhas) and numerical codes to encode content drown from over 18 scripts and more than 700 languages, including Kannada, Sanskrit, Prakrit, Telugu, Tamil, Marathi, and Malayalam.
+The Siribhoovalaya employs a system of cipher patterns (bandhas) and numerical codes to encode content drawn from over 18 scripts and more than 700 languages, including Kannada, Sanskrit, Prakrit, Telugu, Tamil, Apabhransha, and Malayalam.
 The same set of numbers, when interpreted using different keys, can yield entirely distinct content.
 The system integrates elements of Jain cosmology, binary logic, and encryption techniques that some scholars compare to modern data encoding methods.